 Find out.
 Let us welcome you and your child into the Halifax Independent School community.
 We'd be pleased to have you and your child visit us to explore our classrooms and discover our love of learning.
-Please call or email firstname.lastname@example.org to set up a tour or a "visit-for-a-day".
+Please call or email email@example.com to check our next open house date, or to arrange your tour.

-Just when school could be winding down for the summer or before the Winter Break, Halifax Independent School turns all of that energy into an exciting whole-school project called "Mini-Society".
+Once a year, staff set the stage for students to channel their energy into an exciting week-long project called "Mini-Society".
 For two hours, each morning, the children create a society complete with businesses, resources and services.
 They go to work in a shop, snack bar or newsroom.
 They get paid in that year's home-grown currency.
 They write for or read the society's daily newpaper.
 They make individual decisions about how much of their earnings to spend, how much to give, and how much to save in the “bank” (at an excellent interest rate!).
 On the final day, children are free to set up a store with goods purchased from the craft “warehouse” or to offer some service or homemade craft for sale to one another.
 The imagination and energy that the children pour into Market Day make it a school-wide celebration and so much fun they hardly notice how much they have learned about social studies and economics.

 Twice a year, parents and community members are invited into the school to visit our elementary and pre-primary classrooms and enjoy a special exposition of the children’s work.
 At these student expos which we affectionately call "Fair," the children present speeches, plays and songs based on their learning experiences from the semester.
 The research and presentation skills that they are learning come together in this final, key moment, when they teach others what they have learned.
 As they mature, the personal tools that they bring to this presentation become ever more complex.
 Displays, demonstrations, written reports, poems and models make these events exciting for all involved and it is a delight to see children of all ages show pleasure and pride in public speaking.
 It is also a joy to watch these skills develop in such a positive and gentle way over the course of a child’s time at the school.